-Depending on what is most important to you – a smooth ride or energy saver, for example – you might best be served by a particular type of elevator and lifting system.
+Depending on what’s most important to you – a smooth ride or energy saver, for example – you might best be served by a particular type of elevator and lifting system.
 Take a look at these different types of residential elevators and decide what features are most important to you.

 A pair of steel cables (or “ropes”) are anchored to the floor of the shaft, stretched around the pulley at the top, and then attached to the bottom of the L-shaped sling on which the cab sits.
 This makes for a smoother ride than many other systems.

-Hydraulic elevators are especially great for home use because they do not necessarily require an adjoining machine closet.
+Hydraulic elevators are especially great for home use because they don’t necessarily require an adjoining machine closet.
 While a dedicated space for the machinery is still necessary, we can use pipes for the hydraulic fluid the same way a plumber can run lines throughout your home.

-Composed of a tube-shaped cab in a tube-shaped hoist way, the pneumatic vacuum elevator uses parts that fit perfectly together.
-This is necessary in order to maintain precise atmospheric pressures above and below the cab.
+Composed of a tube-shaped cab in a tube-shaped hoistway, the pneumatic vacuum elevator uses parts that fit perfectly together.
+This is necessary to maintain precise atmospheric pressures above and below the cab.
 The lifting action occurs when pressure is reduced above the cab, causing it to rise to fill the void.

 Second, these elevators are cheaper than their roped hydraulic and pneumatic vacuum counterparts.
 For the lower price, however, you get a rougher and noisier ride.
 Another downside is that the elevator’s exact stopping point can sometimes vary depending on the elevator’s load, creating uneven exit situations.